Fourth Stimulus Check: Is Another Relief Payment Coming?

-(CBS Baltimore) — Multiple stimulus checks helped millions of Americans keep going during COVID.
-With the pandemic nearing its end and life returning to normal, the economy is rising once again.
-But the economic recovery has affected different people and different parts of the country in different ways.
-And many people’s finances haven’t improved.
-Unemployment remains above pre-pandemic levels, and plenty of jobs have not returned.
-The federal eviction moratorium now extends through the end of July.
-But over half of all states have cut off the federal unemployment bonus early or plan to.
-A fourth stimulus check would provide more government assistance.
+(CBS Baltimore) — Stimulus checks have helped millions of Americans boost their finances during COVID.
+The pandemic seems to be nearing its end, at least domestically, and life is approaching some sort of normal.
+The economy is on the mend, but the recovery is affecting different people and different parts of the country in different ways.
+Some people’s finances have improved, but other people’s haven’t.
+Unemployment remains above pre-pandemic levels, even as job openings surge.
+Almost half of all states have ended the federal unemployment bonus early.
+Meanwhile, the federal eviction moratorium ends in a few weeks, and millions of people are behind on bills and don’t have enough to eat.
+A fourth stimulus check would give more government assistance to those in need.
 But will we see it sometime in 2021?

 That question still doesn’t have a definitive answer.
-There are some clues, however.
+There are some clues as to the direction things are heading.

-The third round of relief payments started over three months ago, courtesy of the American Rescue Plan (ARP).
+The third round of relief payments started back in March, courtesy of the American Rescue Plan (ARP).
 Since then, somewhere around 169 million people have received up to $1,400 each, accounting for most of the $422 billion set aside.
 The ARP checks followed closely behind the $600 payments from January, which came nine months after the $1,200 payments from the pandemic’s early days.

 Relief payments were intended to soften COVID’s economic impact and support the economy in the process.
-They seem to have worked to a large degree, leading to differing opinions on whether another stimulus check is necessary.
+They seem to have worked to some degree, and helped plenty of people who didn’t actually need it.
+Opinions differ on whether another stimulus check is necessary.

 Economic Recovery For Some

 In the first quarter of 2021, the U.S. economy grew at an annualized rate of 6.4 percent, faster than the 4.3 percent rate from the fourth quarter of 2020.
 The Conference Board forecasts 9.0 percent growth in the second quarter and continued growth through the rest of the year.
-In the short-term, that rise could reach into the double-digits.
 The country’s gross domestic product (GDP), an estimate of economic activity across the U.S., has returned to pre-pandemic levels.

 Broad segments of the workforce have endured little economic hardship during the pandemic.
 Many jobs accomplished at a desk in an office are just as easily accomplished at a desk in someone’s home.
 And with fewer places to spend money during the pandemic, plus three stimulus checks, many Americans saved more than they might otherwise.
 The personal saving rate ballooned to 33.7 percent in April of 2020 and has remained well above pre-pandemic levels ever since.
 In May of 2021, it sat at 12.4 percent, still above the 8.3 percent from February of 2020, the month before the pandemic.
 On Face the Nation, Bank of America CEO Brian Moynihan recently estimated that its customers have not spent 65-70 percent of their last two stimulus checks.
 With many households sitting on a lot more money than they had in early 2020, pent-up demand is helping to drive the broader economy during the rebound.